Kaung-H-Hein/AI-Logical-Reasoning-and-Bayesian-Analysis/README.md

 # AI-Logical-Reasoning-and-Bayesian-Analysis
-This repository explores two foundational concepts in AI: logical reasoning with a knowledge base and probabilistic reasoning using Bayesian networks.
-This was one of the projects that I conducted during my MSc AI studies.
-It contain two mini projects:
+This repository contains two mini-projects that explore key concepts in artificial intelligence: logical reasoning with knowledge bases and probabilistic reasoning using Bayesian networks.
+These projects were conducted during my MSc in Artificial Intelligence.
+The first project focuses on logical reasoning, where a knowledge base is built and used for inference tasks.
+The second project delves into the design and evaluation of Bayesian networks, applied to weather-related human behaviour prediction.
+Both projects showcase AI methods for problem-solving and inference, providing a foundational understanding of reasoning techniques in AI.

 ## 1. Logical Reasoning with Knowledge Bases (Lambda Model)